 The refuge offers a versatile setting for those aiming to enjoy a relaxing weekend away.
 The 2,000-acre lake is primarily pursued by bream fishermen, but largemouth bass and crappie are other species that are commonly caught there as well.

-Not to be confused with the city in Italy or the beach in California, Venice is revered as one of the premier saltwater fishing spots on the entire Gulf coast.
-One of the southernmost points in the Louisiana, launching from Venice offers up a short boat ride to the Gulf of Mexico.
-Venice is only about 20 miles north of the mouth of the Mississippi River, which opens to the gulf.
+Not to be confused with the city in Italy or the beach in California, Venice is one of the premier saltwater fishing spots on the entire Gulf coast.
+One of the southernmost points in the Louisiana, launching from Venice offers up just a short boat ride to the Gulf of Mexico.
+It’s only about 20 miles north of the mouth of the Mississippi River, which opens to the gulf.

 Lake Verret – Napoleonville, LA